-Exploring novelty is a part of my approach.
+Exploring novelty is a big part of my approach.
 A lot of who I am revolves around curiosity and appreciation for diversity and inclusion.

 As such, my approach encapsulates a range of exploration from prodding to acceptance.
 A lot of who I am is someone is someone that desires growth and improvement in my life, and encourage those things in others.
 I enjoy diversity and equality, and look for ways to implement that in my life.
 My approach varies between people, as I look for ways to encourage interesting and meaningful conversation.
 Sometimes we approach who we are with a certain certainty that doesn’t exist when it is applied to a larger range of scenarios.
 It is within that range of uncertainty and discovery that I look to investigate.
 We can approach growth best when we have a willingness to do it, but we can also benefit from society and scenarios in ways that we don’t appreciate.
 And in that sense, I am an advocate of celebrating what people can do regardless of who they are and what versions of themselves they have discovered.
 I find it interesting to explore hypothetical scenarios of morality, integrity, and disposition as ways of understanding who I am.